Wednesday, November 18, 2015

 "Go' Silver saddl'd?
 R'dy t' ride?"

 "You ain't goin' nowhere, Dae.
 You look like somethin' the cat dragged in.
 Nope, I take that back, you look like somethin' the cat chewed, swallowed, coughed up and then dragged in!"
 Milo said smiling even more widely.

 "Anything for you, my man."
 Milo grinned.

 Just then Amadeo's parents rushed in.
-His mother ran to the right side of his bed and wrapped her arms gently around his head, planting kisses over every inch of his face that she could reach.
+His mother ran to the left side of his bed and wrapped her arms gently around his head, planting kisses over every inch of his face that she could reach.
 He felt her tears as they landed on his cheeks.

 His father stood beside his mother and took 'Deo's right hand in his, gently rubbing the fingertips to warm them before bending down and kissing those as well.
-It was only then that 'Deo noticed that his right hand was in a cast from the first knuckle to about halfway up his arm, and that it had been propped up on a pillow.
+It was only then that 'Deo noticed that his right hand was in a cast from the first knuckle to about halfway up his arm and that it had been propped up on a pillow.